10up/ElasticPress/README.md

 2. Install the plugin in WordPress.
 You can download a [zip via Github](https://github.com/10up/ElasticPress/archive/master.zip) and upload it using the WordPress plugin uploader.
 3. Activate the plugin (network activate for multisite).
 Navigate to the settings page.
 You should see an ElasticPress icon in your admin menu.
 4. Input your Elasticsearch host.
 Your host must begin with a protocol specifier (`http` or `https`).
 URLs without a protocol prefix will not be parsed correctly and will cause ElasticPress to error out.
-5. Activate the ElasticPress modules you want to use.
-Search is activated by default.
-6. Sync your content by clicking the sync icon.
+5. Sync your content by clicking the sync icon.

 Once syncing finishes, your site is officially supercharged.
 You also have access to ElasticPress's powerful WP_Query integration API.

-## Available Modules
+## Features

 ### Search